arc-eng/cli-demo/screenshot-to-code/README.md

 ## How it Works
 Here is what the command does:
 1. The `--snap` flag lets you select a portion of the screen to capture.
-2. The `--code` flag tells PR Pilot to output only the code, no other text
+2. The `--code` flag tells Arcane Engine to output only the code, no other text
 3. The `-o component.tsx` parameter specifies the output file name.

 In the [generate-component.md.jinja2](generate-component.md.jinja2) template, we define